DAnikeyev/DKey.Algorithms/README.md

 Please note that violating most of the rules will result in unnecessary classes in submission.cs, but some might break the logic.

+## DKey.ContestTemplateBuilder
+DKey.ContestTemplateBuilder generates folder Contest{number} in DKey.CodeForces and fill it with 6 solution templates based on MultiSolver for Problems A-F.

-Thank you for using DKey.Algorithms and DKey.Codeforces!
+Thank you for using DKey.Algorithms!